pclubiitk/Spring-Camp-25/Web3/Anany-Rai-240122/assignment1/Readme.md

-# SHA-256 Prefix Collision Finder
+# SPING CAMP WEB3 ASSIGNMEMT1

 This program finds two distinct strings, S1 and S2, that start with given prefixes P1 and P2, respectively, and have SHA-256 hashes sharing the same first k hexadecimal characters.